-The University courses take place in three separate buildings, all of which are closely situated consequently the flow of education is not disrupted – moreover each of the three buildings has its historical interest.
+The University courses take place in three separate buildings, all of which are closely situated so the flow of education is not disrupted.
+Moreover, each of the three buildings has its own historical significance.

 Vas utca 2/c.
 Budapest 1088

 The Rector’s Office and the Finance and Registry management offices can be found here.
 The upper floors (IV-VIII.) are reserved for the dormitory.
-The entrance of the University’s main theatre space the Ódry Stage is in the hall of this building.
+The entrance of the University’s main theatre space, Ódry Stage, is in the hall of this building.

-It was built from 1942 to 1944 based on the architect Lajos Várady-Szabó’s design originally as the headquarters of the National Alliance of Christian Youth and it housed the Church of Protestant Garrison.
+It was built from 1942 to 1944 based on the architect Lajos Várady-Szabó’s design.
+Originally, it was the headquarters of the National Alliance of Christian Youth and it housed the Church of Protestant Garrison.

-The predecessor of the present establishment (the University) the College of Theatre and Film (Színművészeti Főiskola) took possession of the building in 1951. Ódry Stage was constructed from1957 to1958 in the space of the defunct garrison church.
+The College of Theatre and Film (Színművészeti Főiskola), the predecessor of today’s University, took possession of the building in 1951. Ódry Stage was constructed from 1957 to 1958 in the space of the defunct garrison church.

 The Film and Television Main Department Education Building

 Szentkirályiutca 32/a Budapest 1088